jedisct1/rsign2/README.md

 Deriving a key from the password and decrypting the secret key... done
 ```

-A detached signature is generated
+A detached signature is generated:

 ```sh
 untrusted comment: signature from rsign secret key